 CAD: Computer-Aided Design or Computer-Aided Dispatch (transit operations).

-CD: Central District, a neighborhood in Seattle that is east of downtown with 23rd Avenue SE as its major thoroughfare.
+CD: Central District, a neighborhood in Seattle that is east of downtown, bordered roughly by 12th Ave, Madison St, 23rd Ave, and I-90.

 Central Link: The initial segment of Sound Transit’s regional light rail network, connecting Westlake Station in Downtown Seattle to SeaTac/Airport Station (see Link).